codetaylor/dropt-1.12/docs/blockstrings.md

 The strings provided in the match descriptors above are not item strings.
 Block strings describe an in-world block state and can deviate from what you would expect.

-For example, the block strings for logs have a different meta value depending on which direction the log is facing, leaves have a different meta value depending on their decay state, furnaces have a different meta value depending on whether or not they're lit *and* which direction it's facing.
+For example, the block strings for logs and furnaces have a different meta value depending on which direction they're facing and leaves have a different meta value depending on their decay state.

 If you are trying to match a block with a complex set of in-world block states, there are some things you can do to expose the strings you need to use for the given block: `F3`, `/dropt verbose`, and `Rule Debugging`.